Philosophy, Computing, and Artificial Intelligence

 Achievement Goals and Maintenance Goals

-The logic programming/agent model tries to incorporate the primary insight of production systems: that rational agents acquire goals they try to acheive when they believe the world is a certain way.
+The logic programming/agent model we are buidling tries to incorporate the primary insight of production systems: that beliefs trigger goals in rational agents.

-In the logic programming/agent model, however, instead of condition-action rules, the conditionals are expressed in the language of logic.
+In our model, however, the conditionals are expressed in the language of logic.
 In addition, to introduce achievement goals, the model incorporates maintenance goals.

 if condition, then achievement goal

-When the agent has a belief whose propositional content matches the condition in the antecedent of the maintenance goal, the achievement goal in the consequent becomes a goal the agent works to achieve.
-The agent works to achieve this goal in order to maintain its relationship with the world.
+When the agent has a belief whose propositional content matches the condition in the antecedent of the maintenance goal, the achievement goal in the consequent becomes a goal the agent works to achieve in order to maintain its relationship with the world.

 The antecedents of maintenance goals are the states in the world that matter to the agent and that the agent wants to maintain.
-To see this, consider hunger in animals.
+Consider hunger in animals.
 When animals are hungry, they tend to move to find food and eat it.
-In terms of the logic programming/agent model, the conditional
+In terms of the model, the conditional

 "if I am hungry, I find food and eat it"

-To understand what a maintenance goal is, it is helpful to think about desire in terms of the (ancient Platonic) model of desire in terms of depletion and replenishment.
+To understand what a maintenance goal is, it is helpful to think about desire in terms of the (ancient Platonic) model of depletion and replenishment.
 The object of the desire replenishes and thus maintains the agent.
-(In the example of the fox and the crow, finding and eating food replenishes the fox.)
+(In the fox and the crow, finding and eating food replenishes the fox.)
 The desire (for food in the fox and crow example) arises because the agent is depleted in a certain way (the fox is hungry).
 The maintenance goal links the depletion (hunger) to the condition that replenishes (eating) the depletion.

-In this way, maintenance goals function to focus the agent on what it important.
 The agent does not try to form beliefs about everything in the world.
-Instead, it concentrates on whether the conditions have been met to trigger a maintenance goal and thus to introduce a goal that the agent needs to achieve to maintain itself.
+This would be an endless task.
+Instead, the agent concentrates on whether the conditions have been met to trigger a maintenance goal and thus to introduce a goal it needs to achieve to maintain itself.

-In the logic programming/agent model, there are maintenance goals, achievement goals, and beliefs.
-They are in different parts of the mind and have different functions.
+In the logic programming/agent model, then, as we are building it, there are maintenance goals, achievement goals, and beliefs.
 Beliefs trigger maintenance goals.
 When maintenance goals are triggered, they issue in achievement goals the agent tries to achieve.

 The Fox's Achievement Goal

-Against this background, we can return to the example of the fox and the crow to see in more detail what we must do to incorporate the observation-thought-decision-action cycle into the logic programming/agent model.
+Against this background, we can return to the example of the fox and the crow to see in more detail what we must do to incorporate an observation-thought-decision-action cycle.

 The fox's goal "I have the cheese" is a goal of achieving (bringing about or causing) some future state of the world in order to maintain a certain existence, namely, that it not be hungry.